Viewing Pricing Insights

 Actions queue

-The Actions Queue is a count-and-CTA list of work that needs your attention right now: cards flagged for review, cards ready to list, sell-now signals, hot deals from Deal Finder, and price drop alerts on active listings.
+The Actions Queue is a count-and-CTA list of work that needs your attention right now: cards flagged for review, cards ready to list, sell-now signals, hot deals to buy (click through to Vault Agent for the full list), and price drop alerts on active listings.

 Free vs. paid

 Free plan users see an upgrade banner instead of the full dashboard.
-P&L, AI insights, and risk reports unlock on Collector ($14/mo) and above.
+P&L, AI insights, and risk reports unlock on Collector ($14.99/mo) and above.

 Card-level pricing details